appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/podman.md

 ```

 :::caution
-You should initialize the server only once while installing it or after data cleanup done with `reset` command.
+You should initialize the server only once while installing it or after data cleanup is done with the `reset` command.

 It must not be used on upgrades in any way.
 :::